Spica (group): 2012: Debut and further releases

-2013–2014: You Don't Love Me, US debut and Ghost
+2013–2014: Digital singles and US debut

 In the summer of 2013, Spica was the subject of OnStyle's TV show Lee Hyori X Unnie in which they sought and received guidance from the former Fin.K.L member, Lee Hyori.
 The show was shot following Lee Hyori's promotion period for Monochrome and culminated in the band's comeback in August.
 On August 27, B2M Entertainment released a digital single, "Tonight", along with a music video which Lee Hyori and her husband, Lee Sangsun, collaborated and produced.
 Tonight's lyrics are written by Boa and Lee Hyori, and the original song was written by Dsign Music.
 On August 30 Spica had their comeback performance at Music Bank and made Lee Hyori cry for them.
 With this single, the group was able to reach the top 10 in the Gaon Music Chart for the week of August 25–31, ranking tenth overall and eighth on the Downloads Chart with 102,297 downloads.

 On January 26, 2014, Spica released "You Don't Love Me", a single musically and visually influenced by soul music of the 1960s.
-The song is a continuation of their relationship with the Lee Hyori and her production team, with the lyrics co-written by Kim Boa and Lee Hyori.
+The song is a continuation of their relationship with the Lee Hyori and her production team, with the lyrics co-written by Kim Bo-a and Lee Hyori.
 Spica also released a song for the original soundtrack of the Korean drama A Witch's Love called "Witch's Diary."

 In August, Spica partnered with Billboard to release their first English-language single.
 The single, "I Did It", was produced by Oliver Goldstein, Cory Enemy and Daniel Merlot.
 The song and its music video were released August 6, and the group made their U.S. debut performance at KCON.
 Ryan Book of The Music Times said the song "takes a very Beyoncé attitude, expressing themes of female empowerment with pop music".

 In November 5, the entire group released the digital single "Ghost", produced by Sweetune.
 The music video was directed by Lee Sa-gang and featured scenes of the group during the 2014 Spring/Summer Seoul Fashion Week at Dongdaemun Design Plaza.

 2015–2017: Last activities and disbandment

-In 2015, member Park Sihyun and Cao Lu (former Fiestar member) collaborated on The Secret Weapon and performed Uhm Junghwa's "Invitation".
+In 2015, member Park Si-hyun and Cao Lu (former Fiestar member) collaborated on The Secret Weapon and performed Uhm Junghwa's "Invitation".

 In March 2015, Spica provide the song "Because of You" for the Super Daddy Yeol OST.

 In December 2015, Spica signed an exclusive contract with CJ E&M. On March 25, Spica attended KCON Abu Dhabi along with other artists.
-In February 2016, it was reported that Spica would release a new mini-album in April 2016, but the album was delayed.
+In February 2016, it was reported that Spica would release a new mini-album in April 2016, but the album was delayed and was never released.

 Member Bo-hyung became one of the contestants on JTBC singing competition show Girl Spirit, that aims to highlight the main vocalists of lesser-known girl groups.
 The first episode premiered on July 19, 2016.
 She eventually won the competition.